 Director of Practice Teaching

 Before coming to Bishop's, Betty worked as an elementary teacher in the Townships, an Educational Consultant in Nunavut, and for the last five years, the English Language Arts Consultant for the Eastern Townships School Board.
 During her time with E.T.S.B., she collaboratively worked on ways to effectively use one-to-one laptops to improve literacy outcomes and the design and implementation of an Early Intervention initiative at the kindergarten and cycle one level.
 Betty has been actively involved in Teacher Research for the last twelve years and has used its methodology to improve her practice.

 Phone: 819 822-9600 ext.
 2348

 Dr. Sunny Man Chu Lau

-Dr. Sunny Man Chu Lau joined Bishop’s University in 2010 after completing her doctoral degree at the Ontario Institute for the Studies in Education of the University of Toronto.
-She won the 2012 Founders’ Emergent Scholars Award, sponsored by the International Society for Language Studies and Language Studies Foundation, for her doctoral research on critical literacy with English language learners and her commitment to critical scholarship in language studies.
+Dr. Sunny Man Chu Lau joined Bishop’s University in 2010 after completing her doctoral degree at the Ontario Institute for Studies in Education at the University of Toronto.
+Specializing in second language education, she teaches mainly in the programme of the BA Double Major in English Second Language Teaching and Secondary Education.
+To enhance understanding of sociopolitical dimensions in second language learning, she introduced the course Critical Pedagogical Orientation to Second Language Teaching to promote culturally and linguistically responsive teaching.
+In 2012, she won the Founders’ Emergent Scholars Award, sponsored by the International Society for Language Studies and Language Studies Foundation, for her doctoral research on critical literacy with English language learners and her commitment to critical scholarship in language studies.

 Phone: 819 822-9600 ext.
 2385